genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 The standard authentication method is the user supplying their username and password.
 Even when SSO is enabled as an authentication method, the user will still have the option to sign in with their normal credentials.

 :::noteTip
-Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables automatically populates the credentials in the login form, which can be useful during development so developers don't need to write out their credentials continuously.
+Setting the `DEFAULT_USER` and `DEFAULT_PASSWORD` environment variables will automatically populate the credentials in the login form, which can be useful during development so developers don't need to write out their credentials continuously.
 However, the browser may also offer auto-filling if you have previously chosen to save your credentials, which can make setting these unnecessary.
 :::

 ### SSO